-After a special visit to a place you can only get to by sea, we’ll pick anchor and head out of the lagoon when the light is favorable.
-We’ll set sail once again and point our bow to Oahu as we settle in for our second passage.
+After a special visit to a place you can only get to by sea, we’ll up anchor and head out of the lagoon when the light is favorable.
+We’ll set sail once again and point our bow towards Oahu as we settle in for our second passage.

 Day 8 – 12: Underway Offshore

 We’ll have some nice fast sailing on our way to the lush volcanic Hawaiian Island chain.
 Fingers crossed we’ll be visited by dolphins, whales and endless sea birds.
 The warm tropical sailing will be quite the treat!

 We’ll spot Oahu on the horizon farther out from land than when coming into Tabuaeran.
 We’ll keep our eyes peeled, and only the one with the eagle’s eye will be lucky enough to call “Land Ho!”.
 Slowly, the island will get bigger and more detailed, until it’s time to drop sails outside the channel for Ko Olina Marina and head in to find our berth.
 While we wait to get cleared through customs and immigration we’ll tidy Sea Dragon.

 After a night on the dock after passage, we’ll have a final breakfast together and wait to finish clearing through customs and immigration.
 Once the paper work is done, it will be time to disembark Sea Dragon at 1500.
 We’ll say so long to each other but not goodbye.
 You’ll be free to explore the tropical and volcanic Hawaiian Island chain as you wish on your own.

 – All meals (vegetarian), snacks, and drinks on board